wellloy1/wellloy1/README.md

 Hi there!

-I am a software engineer from Israel, Netanya.
+I am a full-stack software engineer, live in Russia, Israel, Thailand.

 I'm working for tech companies on the following technologies:

-Node.js: +4 years of expirience.
+Node.js: +4 years of experience.
+C#/.NET: 2 years experience.
 PostgreSQL: My go-to database for large server applications.
 Docker: Worked with Docker in production for years.
 Nginx, Redis, RabbitMQ, WebSockets.
-Frontend: React
+Frontend: React / Solid.js / Vue / Polymer

-I'm mainly working on the backend/infrastructure side,
-but I have strong skills in the frontend and graphic design as well.
+I have some skills in a graphic design (Photoshop, Corel DRAW, 3ds Max) and working with an AI tools as well.